 The item was first heard in full as part of a Blue Jam ‘Live’ event at the Battersea Arts Centre in 1998.
 A video version, prepared for the TV transfer jam but not actually used in the series, was later made available at a now defunct ‘bishopslips’ website – this effectively comprised the 22nd track of the Blue Jam compilation CD released by Warp in 2000.
 It was also included on the limited edition Blue Jam Extras CD.

-You can read more about Blue Jam – as well as Chris Morris’ other stints at Radio 1 and a lot more besides – in Fun At One – The Story Of Comedy At BBC Radio 1, available in paperback here or from the Kindle Store here.
+You can read more about Blue Jam – as well as Chris Morris’ other stints at Radio 1 and a lot more besides – in Fun At One – The Story Of Comedy At BBC Radio 1.
+Fun At One is available in paperback here or from the Kindle Store here.

 © Tim Worthington.